-They wipe them out as early as in the egg, switch their sex to female and kill them in a variety of bizarre ways – Wolbachia bacteria, a common insect infection, do not require males for their distribution – so they kill them and protect the females
+They wipe them while still in the egg, switch their sex to female, and kill them in a variety of bizarre ways – the Wolbachia bacteria, a common insect infection, do not require males for their distribution – so they kill them off and protect the females

 The most common infectious bacteria in the world hate males and have a weakness for the true stronger sex – females.
-Named Wolbachia, they infect insects, arthropods like mites, spiders, scorpions and more - as well as parasitic worms.
+Named Wolbachia, they infect insects, other arthropods, like mites, spiders, scorpions, and more, as well as parasitic worms.
 Seven out of ten insects carry the bacteria; a true epidemic.
-Once it infects an organism, the bacterium transforms it for its needs.
-It takes over the organism’s reproductive system, protects it from competing invaders and sometimes even grants its host special abilities.
+Once it infects an organism, the bacterium transforms it for its needs, taking over the organism’s reproductive system, protecting it from competing invaders, and sometimes even endowing its host with special abilities.

-The bacterium was discovered in 1924 by Marshall Hertig and Simeon Burt Wolbach in the reproductive cells of the common house mosquito (Culex Pipiens).
-Several years after its discovery, the bacterium was named Wolbachia Pipientis, after Wolbach and the mosquito.
-For decades after its discovery, Wolbachia was almost forgotten, partly because it does not seem to be able to infect humans.
-It was only when it became clear how common it is in nature, along with its strange properties, that intensive research began.
+The bacterium was discovered in 1924 by Marshall Hertig and Simeon Burt Wolbach in the reproductive cells of the common house mosquito (Culex pipiens).
+Several years after its discovery, it was named Wolbachia pipientis, after Wolbach and the mosquito.
+For decades following its discovery, Wolbachia was almost forgotten, partly because it does not seem to be able to infect humans.
+It was only when it became clear just how common the bacterium, along with its strange properties, is in nature, that intensive research began.

 Mitochondria are found in all multicellular organisms, animals, plants, and fungi, as well as in many unicellular organisms.
-They are missing in non-nucleated unicellular organisms such as, bacteria and archaea, since mitochondria were originally bacteria that penetrated approximately a billion and a half years ago into a large host cell, which ultimately became the ancestor of all nucleated cells.
+They are missing in non-nucleated unicellular organisms such as bacteria and archaea, since mitochondria were originally bacteria that penetrated approximately a billion and a half years ago into a large host cell, which ultimately became the ancestor of all nucleated cells.
 Today mitochondria cannot live outside the cell so this event is now thought of as the ancestor of all nucleated cells.
-These bacteria - which are distant relatives of Wolbachia – developed a partnership with their host cell.
-Over time they transformed from independent bacteria living inside cells into organelles.
-Although they retained some of their bacterial genetic material, they transferred some of it to the DNA in the nucleus of the host cell.
+These bacteria – distant relatives of Wolbachia – developed a close partnership with their host cell.
+Over time, they transformed from independent bacteria living inside cells into organelles.
+Although they retained some of their bacterial genetic material, they transferred some of it to the DNA in the host cell’s nucleus.

 A very intimate relationship, which changes nature’s equilibrium.
 Wolbachia bacteria | Source: Science Photo Library